|

 point.
 This indicator also requires that the directional index line be

-Right-click on
+on.
+Preferences Right-click on

 the DMI button in your Indicator toolbar and select DMI Settings.
 The